Gaius-Augustus/BRAKER/README.md

 ### --UTR=on

-Generate UTR training examples for AUGUSTUS from RNA-Seq coverage information, train AUGUSTUS UTR parameters and predict genes with AUGUSTUS and UTRs, including coverage information for RNA-Seq as evidence.
-This flag only works if --softmasking is also enabled. *This is an experimental feature!*
+Generate UTR training examples for AUGUSTUS from RNA-Seq coverage information, train AUGUSTUS UTR parameters and predict genes with AUGUSTUS and UTRs, including coverage information for RNA-Seq as evidence. *This is an experimental feature!*

 If you performed a BRAKER run without --UTR=on, you can add UTR parameter training and gene prediction with UTR parameters (and only RNA-Seq hints) with the following command:

 ```
-braker.pl --genome=../genome.fa --addUTR=on --softmasking \
+braker.pl --genome=../genome.fa --addUTR=on \
     --bam=../RNAseq.bam --workingdir=$wd \
     --AUGUSTUS_hints_preds=augustus.hints.gtf \
     --threads=8 --skipAllTraining --species=somespecies